margols/330-PLP/README.md

 end
 ```

-source for using radnom:https://www.mathworks.com/help/matlab/ref/rand.html

 # Functions
 - Syntax for declaring functions
-- Functions can accpet multiple input and output, variables must be created to catch teh returned values
+- Functions can accpet multiple input and output, variables must be created to catch the returned values[^1]
 ```
 Function with multiple output: function [output variable1,output variable2] = func(input variable1, variable2)